How to buy Fortinet (FTNT) shares in Australia

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Fortinet's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Fortinet's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$600.7 million.
+Fortinet's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$1.3 billion (£1.1 billion).

-The EBITDA is a measure of a Fortinet's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Fortinet's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months